 What Autopilot Hardware does your car have?
 It’s easy to tell now.

-Tesla’s breakneck pace of software and hardware development makes it tough to keep up with all of the changes they’ve made.
+Tesla’s breakneck pace of software and hardware development makes it tough to keep up with all of the changes it’s made.

 Autopilot alone has seen six different software packages and four different hardware versions in just five years of existence.
 The MCU has two different hardware versions, there’s a new version of air suspension, and two or three audio systems have been available (depending on the model).
 To make things more confusing, Tesla has never released these updates with new model years, opting instead to update the assembly line and put new equipment on the car as quickly as possible.
 Plus, there’s never been an easy way to tell what version any of this equipment a car has – until now.